-ACTION: Augsburg’s IT Department has implemented a system of bandwidth shaping to help deter illegal file sharing.
-Known P2P traffic classes are being limited for both inbound and outbound for the whole community.
-Limits on outbound BitTorrent traffic are also set for the community.
-Limits are placed on encrypted BitTorrent for outbound traffic per individual.
+ACTION: Augsburg’s IT Department has implemented a system of bandwidth monitoring to help deter illegal file sharing.
+Known P2P traffic classes are being monitored for both inbound and outbound for the whole community.

 The College’s policy also effectively combats the unauthorized distribution of copyrighted materials by users of our network through a vigorous program of accepting and responding to Digital Millennium Copyright Act (DMCA) notices.
 An initial notice triggers a contact from IT with the alleged offender asking the individual to remove the offending material and set any outbound share settings in file sharing programs to their minimum settings.
 Students are required to meet with an IT staff person to verify that they have taken these actions and to be informed as to Augsburg’s policies around illegal file sharing.
 A second notice triggers the same action with the addition of encouraging the student to remove their file sharing program.
 A third (and any subsequent notices) will be referred to the VP of Student Affairs for possible disciplinary action.

 3. “To the extent practicable,” offer alternatives to illegal file sharing.

 ACTION: IT has a link to Educause’s resource page (http://www.educause.edu/focus-areas-and-initiatives/policy-and-security/educause-policy/issues-and-positions/intellectual-property/legal-sources-onli) that contains links to sites where students may legally download music, video and images.
 This link will be available on our website both on the written plan page and the DMCA notice page.
 It will also be sent in the annual disclosure email to all students.